felixlopz/hubrise-test-task/content/apps/smood/en/connect-hubrise.md

 ---

-**IMPORTANT NOTE:** If you do not have a HubRise account yet, register on our [Signup Page](https://manager.hubrise.com/signup).
+**IMPORTANT NOTE:** If you do not have a HubRise account yet, register on our [Sign-up Page](https://manager.hubrise.com/signup).
 It only takes a minute!

 ---